Car insurance for unemployed drivers

 • Be rewarded for safe driving

-Consider getting a ‘black box’ – otherwise known as a telematics – policy and you could be rewarded with lower premiums for driving safely
+Consider getting a ‘black box’ policy, otherwise known as telematics insurance.
+You could be rewarded with lower premiums for driving safely.

 • Reduce your annual mileage

-Without a hefty commute, unemployment could reduce your annual mileage.
-This could in turn cut your renewal costs
+Without a lengthy commute, unemployment could reduce your annual mileage.
+This could in turn cut your renewal costs.

 • Add a named driver